(Last updated on April 2019)

 If you are an educator or counselor working with undocumented youth, make sure to check out these helpful resources.
-We are continually expanding this list as more information comes in so be sure to return to this page periodically and scroll to the bottom to see new additions.
+We are continually expanding this list as more information comes in so be sure to return to this page periodically.

 “Guide for Teachers Helping DREAMers” by United We Dream

 This guide was created for teachers and service providers in mind who teach, mentor and help undocumented youth (also commonly known as DREAMers).
 Many times you, the teacher, are the first individual a DREAMer comes out to as undocumented immigrant.
 This scenario is likely to continue happening as there has been a government directive called Deferred Action for Childhood Arrivals, a directive that will continue to change the lives of DREAMers.
 It is likely that you might not have the tools or knowledge about the issue and/or resources available for these youth.
 Therefore, United We Dream hopes that this document gives you a brief, easy-to-read guide on how to help DREAMers and where they can get support.
 The content in this guide was compiled by United We Dream from the work created by Educators for Fair Consideration (E4FC), National Immigration Law Center (NILC), PEW Research Center, & USCIS.

 “Advising Undocumented Students” by College Week

 Be sure to “like” us on Facebook and subscribe to get daily updates on new scholarship opportunities, DACA, DAPA, & much more – see top right corner of page (or scroll down if you are visiting from your phone).